heistp/irtt/README.md

    _(only available if server timestamps are enabled)_
-- `server_packets_received` the number of packets received by the server, including duplicates (always present, but only valid if the `ReceivedStats` parameter includes `ReceivedStatsCount`, or the -rs parameter to the irtt client is `count` or `both`)
+- `server_packets_received` the number of packets received by the server, including duplicates (always present, but only valid if the `ReceivedStats` parameter includes `ReceivedStatsCount`, or the `--stats` parameter to the irtt client is `count` or `both`)
 - `bytes_sent` the number of UDP payload bytes sent during the test
 - `bytes_received` the number of UDP payload bytes received during the test